Exploring Homogeneous and Heterogeneous Consistent Label Associations for Unsupervised Visible-Infrared Person ReID: Introduction

 Specifically, we propose a Modality-Unified Label Transfer (MULT) module (Fig.\ref{framework} (a)), which exploits the full potential of both homogeneous and heterogeneous instance-level structures to associate cross-modality pseudo-labels.
 To begin, our MULT excavates homogeneous and heterogeneous structural information by modeling affinities derived from pairwise instance relationships in feature space.
-These affinities are then utilized to define both homogeneous and heterogeneous inconsistency for pseudo-labels from a global perspective.
+These affinities are then utilized to define both homogeneous and heterogeneous inconsistency between the pseudo-label space and the feature space from a global perspective.
 Subsequently, MULT transfers the pseudo-labels guided by the calculated affinities, with the primary aim of minimizing the inconsistency terms.
 During the label transfer process, each instance communicates its pseudo-label information with both its intra-modality and cross-modality counterparts.
 Such transfer strategy leverages detailed instance-level relationships, facilitating more precise associations compared to the direct associations of clusters.
 Simultaneously, the pseudo-labels preserve the homogeneous structure in feature space by minimizing the homogeneous inconsistency terms.
-As a result, our MULT provides reliable supervision for training.
+Furthermore, the transferred soft pseudo-labels involve information between instances and multiple intra-modality and cross-modality clusters and thus are more suitable for mining discriminative features compared to hard labels.
+Extensive experiments indicate that our MULT provides more suitable supervision signals for training compared to other cross-association methods.